nvpro-samples/vk_raytracing_tutorial_NV/ray_tracing__simple/README.md

 ![LOCAL](images/resultRaytraceShadowMedieval.png)

-The final project can be found under [GitHub vk_raytracing_tutorial/ray_tracing_extra](https://github.com/nvpro-samples/vk_raytracing_tutorial/ray_tracing_extra).
+The final project can be found under this directory.

 # Going Further

-See the other [tutorials](..) in the extra directories.
+See the other tutorials in the extra directories.
 They are all starting from the en of this tutorial and are adding what is necessary for the additional feature.